 The existing hospital campus is located on the site of a historic clay foundry, creating topographical complexity.
 At pre-tender stage, our geotechnical team advised on improvement measures outlined in the Environmental Impact Statement, such as re-using excavated material onsite to create a landscaping berm.

-Sustainability and safety are the main drivers behind this patient-led hospital extension – which we successfully delivered without impacting ongoing operations. ” Dan Moran Associate Director
+Sustainability and safety are the main drivers behind this patient-led hospital extension – which we successfully delivered without impacting ongoing operations. ” Dan Moran Director

 The design of the extension puts patients first, focused on delivering comfortable, private quarters within a healing environment, incorporating views of landscaped courtyards and gardens and providing access to critical facilities including a gym.